justin2303/61e_server/README.md

 You can check out the server now using the url: https://jc0323.pythonanywhere.com/ the leaderboards page is updated every Saturday after the Line battle hosted by 61e, as that is when the server logs are available for parsing.

+(commits are done.. whenever i feel like it.
+Code is often fiddled with for the website on the URL when something needs to be changed, or a bug appears.)